 Primus is another program designed to be used much like optirun.
 However, primus does not require VirtualGL (and therefore will not require libjpeg-turbo as well) but only requires mesa with --enable-shared-glapi (Slackware 14.0 and below must have mesa rebuilt).
 Primus also comes with a COMPAT32 option as well.

-mesa does not have a COMPAT32 option because it is a Slackware official package, but you can easily create the compat32 package after creating the original package by using:
+mesa does not have a COMPAT32 option because it is an official Slackware package, but you can easily create the compat32 package after creating the original package by using:

-# ./mesa-compat32.SlackBuild # located in the same directory as mesa.SlackBuild
+# ./mesa-compat32.SlackBuild # Only in the old repository

 # cd ../primus # ./primus.SlackBuild # upgradepkg --install-new primus-*.t?z

 # COMPAT32=yes ./primus.SlackBuild

 If you want to use the nVidia proprietary drivers, you must not use nouveau, as the drivers interfere with each other.
 This can be prevented by removing nouveau, installing xf86-video-nouveau-blacklist from /extra, or blacklisting nouveau manually.

 1. Build and install: libvdpau (Now required to assist in building the newer nvidia-bumblebee packages)